-Campus Status: Open to All Registered Students
+Campus Status: Open to All LMU Students, Staff, and Faculty

 - LMU records lab-confirmed COVID-19 cases for individuals who have been on campus or participated in approved university activity during their infectious period.
 Isolation and/or quarantine is counted and tracked for LMU students, employees, contract employees and visitors who have ongoing access to campus.